swapnilalure/swapnilalure/README.md

 - 👋 Hi, I’m @swapnilalure
 - 👀 I’m interested in learning new things and delope myself in all posisble ways.
 - 🌱 I’m have completed my B.E.(Comp Sci.) in 2019 and currently working on Full stack Java development skills.
-- 📫 You may reach us by email swapnilalure01@gmail.com or swapnilalure93@gmail.com
+- 📫 You may reach us by email swapnilalure93@gmail.com

 <!---
 swapnilalure/swapnilalure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.